Hard vs. Soft Water

 The hardness of water is typically measured in grains per gallon (GPG) or parts per million (PPM).

 Soft water is water that has been treated to remove minerals that may cause hardness.
 Again, this refers to primarily calcium and magnesium ions.
-Water softening involves replacing these minerals with sodium ions through an ion exchange process or employing other methods like reverse osmosis or lime softening.

 Soft water is beneficial for plumbing systems and water-using appliances.
 Why?
 Soft water helps prevent the buildup of mineral deposits or scale in pipes, fixtures, and appliances like water heaters and washing machines.